siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 can strengthen or weaken an existing flow, but it does not explain how the flow turns or reorganizes in space.

-To say this more precisely, take any region $V$ with closed boundary
+To express more precisely the idea of accounting for flow across a boundary, take any region $V$ with closed boundary $\partial V$.
-$\partial V$.
 Gauss's theorem gives

 $$
 \int_V \nabla \cdot (\Delta \mathbf{S})\,dV